Omar-Ouardighi/ApplyBuddy/README.md

-# Lazy-Apply-AI
+# ApplyBuddy

-Lazy Apply AI is a full-stack web application designed to simplify the job application process.
+ApplyBuddy is a full-stack web application designed to simplify the job application process.
 The app allows users to upload their resumes (CV) and job descriptions, then generates tailored cover letters or performs a job fit analysis based on the user's profile.

 ## Features